pipip/untis-ics-sync/README.md

 ## Fixes in this repo
 - Fix "Doppelstunden" (make sure start is before end time)
-- Add cancelled status to events
+- Add cancelled status to lessons
-- Add ntfy push notification for cancelled class
+- Add ntfy push notification for cancelled lessons

 ## Use case